 Some of the biggest driving factors for companies today are fault tolerance and business continuity.
-Companies need to be able to recover from catastrophes – the kinds of outages caused by natural events or operational failures – quickly and with as minimal downtime and monetary loss as possible.
+Companies need to be able to recover from catastrophes – outages caused by natural events or operational failures – quickly and with as minimal downtime and monetary loss as possible.

 To this end, it is essential to have a solid Business Continuity and Disaster Recovery (BCDR) strategy in place by employing a world-leading Disaster Recovery as a Service (DRaaS) solution.